EcrituresNumeriques/stylo/docs/src/en/features/create-account.md

 See also: [video to accompany the creation of a Huma-Num account](/en/videos/humanum-account)

 Having trouble creating your account?
 Don't hesitate to [contact us](/en/contacts)!

+## Delete your account

+It is possible to delete your account and all of your data (articles and corpus) of which you are the sole owner.

+To do this, you must click on “My account” at the top right of the Stylo interface, then in “Modify my profile”.
+At the very bottom of this page is the red “Delete my account” button.

+The deletion of your account is irreversible: once the request is confirmed, it will no longer be possible to restore your account or recover your data.

+Data that you have shared with other users, whether directly or through a workspace, will remain accessible to those users after you delete your account.

+We invite you to check your shared articles and [backup your data](/en/features/backup) if necessary before deleting.